liuzhuang13/DenseNetCaffe/README.md

 For a brief introduction of DenseNet, see our original [Torch implementation](https://github.com/liuzhuang13/DenseNet).

+##ImageNet Pretrained Models
+See our Torch implementation pages: https://github.com/liuzhuang13/DenseNet#imagenet-and-pretrained-models.

 ##Note
 This code is not the code we use to obtain the results in the original paper, the details (such as input preprocessing, data augmentation, training epochs) may be different.
-To reproduce the results reported in our paper, see our original [Torch implementation](https://github.com/liuzhuang13/DenseNet#introduction) .
+To reproduce the results reported in our paper, see our original [Torch implementation](https://github.com/liuzhuang13/DenseNet#introduction).

 ##Results
 The default setting (L=40, k=12, dropout=0.2) in the code yields a 7.09% error rate on CIFAR10 dataset (without any data augmentation).